Efik name: Names influenced by Natural Environment

 The Efik people were primarily fishermen and as such, their daily activities mainly revolved around water bodies.
-Waterbodies such as rivers, streams, seas etc was sometimes instrumental in the naming of a child.
+Water bodies such as rivers, streams, and seas were sometimes instrumental in the naming of a child.
 Among such names included Inyañ, Idim, Esuk and Eme.

 Names influenced by Efik Trado-Religion and beliefs

 The Efik traditional religion and beliefs are also factors which play a role in the Efik naming system.
 Names of deities were assigned to children for numerous reasons.
 Among these deities included Abasi, Ekpenyong, Ekanem, Anansa, Anantigha and several others.
 It was believed that these deities watched over those who bore these names and ensured no harm came to them.
 The name Ndem which translates of Marine deities was originally assigned to children who were born via the intercession of the parents to the Ndem.
 Names such as Nyoñ reflect the belief in reincarnation among the Efik.
 Originally, A mother whose child dies names her next child Nyoñ as it is believed the new child is a reincarnation of the former.

 Several factors were influential in the assigning of names of animals to Children.
 One of such factors is the belief in Ukpọñ Ikọt (Bush soul).
 Although it is very easy to assume the child's name possesses a simple literal interpretation, qualities admired in certain animals was one of the reasons the name of the animal was assigned to the child.
 For example, the Efik cow (Enañ Efịk) is considered a sacred animal among the Efik and symbolises purity.
-This specie of cows known as the friesian pygmy cows are very rare and are rarely milked their cows or eaten.
+This species of cows, known as the friesian pygmy cows, are very rare and are rarely milked their cows or eaten.
 Children were sometimes named after great creatures such as Ekpe (Lion), Anwa (Cat), Omon (Gorilla), Eso (Water chevrotain), Enang (Cow) and Usari (Kingfisher).

 Children were also assigned the names of heavenly bodies.
 Among these heavenly bodies include Orok Abasi (Moon ring), Eyo (Sun rays), Anwa Obo (Jupiter), Offiong (Moon), Ntan-nta ọffiọñ (Stars).